Static site hosting

 Content Management domains setup

-Ensure that you have the domain setup in Squiz Content Management that you want to use to host the static site.
-If you want both the domain’s www and non-www versions to work, you must set up both domains in Content Management.
+Ensure that the customer has the domain setup in Squiz Content Management that they want to use to host the static site.
+If they want the domain’s www and non-www versions to work, they must set up both domains in Content Management.

 Enable static hosting on domains

-Static hosting must be enabled for the domains you want to host the static site.
+Static hosting must be enabled for the domains on which the customer wants to host the static site.
 Check if this configuration is in place by viewing the Service settings and noting whether the Enable static hosting on this domain option is selected.

 Image of the static hosting enabled setting